davidj-brewster/terraform-autoscaling-gke-private/README.md

 ** Cleanup

 `terraform destroy` will uninstall all deployed artifacts *including the GCP project*.
 If you do accidentally delete a project you can usually recover it for a while on GCP through the console.

+** Todo

+Eventually I'll add an AlloyDB database, external routing, build & deployment automation and some monitoring.
+The idea was always to extend this to get some experience with load balancing, cloud build, etc.. but one day :)